 In the Field

-Patient needs to be evaluated at the injury site by first responders and high suspicion for pelvic fracture maintained.
+The patient needs to be evaluated at the injury site by first responders and a high suspicion for pelvic fracture maintained.
 A pelvic circumferential compression device can be applied for stabilization of suspected pelvic injury.
-Basic mechanism of significant blunt trauma should prompt consideration of a pelvic fracture.
+The basic mechanism of significant blunt trauma should prompt consideration of a pelvic fracture.
 Signs suggesting pelvic fracture may be present [see table 1]

 Table 1 – Clinical Signs Suggesting Pelvic Fractures